-Whilst there is no such thing as ‘folliculitis removal’, rest assured that it will generally clear by itself (assuming you have a mild case).
-However if it has developed into a severe condition, we recommend visiting your General Practitioner who will prescribe you with relevant medication.
+There’s no such thing as ‘folliculitis removal’, however it will generally clear by itself (assuming you have a mild case).
+However if it’s developed into a severe condition, we recommend visiting your GP who will prescribe you with relevant medication.

 To speed up recovery of mild cases and to prevent future folliculitis, Laser Hair Removal is the answer!

-How?
-The laser beam generated by the Candela GentleLase travels down to the infected follicle and destroys the bacteria that causes the skin condition.
+The laser beam generated by the Candela GentleLase travels to the infected follicle, destroying the bacteria causing the skin condition.
 By destroying the bacteria, your symptoms should relieve within just a few days post-treatment!

 Will it come back after laser hair removal treatments?

 You’re likely to experience folliculitis even after laser treatments, if you do not complete your course of treatments.
 Laser hair removal (LHR) works by damaging your hair follicle until it is damaged enough to stop hair production.
-Whilst you might notice your hair return thinner after your first few treatments, it will return to its original state if left untreated.
+Although you’ll notice thinner regrowth after your first few treatments, it will return to its original state if left untreated.

 The recommended course of treatments for each folliculitis-prone areas are: